 <--This is NOT my arm, just in case anyone was curious.
 I have had this happen, though.

-EDS, in a nutshell, is a game of musical chairs with kindergarteners affected by ADHD.
+EDS, in a nutshell, is a game of musical chairs with kindergartners with ADHD.
 You pretty much have to start guessing which bones will be 'out of their seat', so to speak, and you can count on them NEVER cooperating.

 It has its good sides, though.
 I was hit and run over by a car when I was 14 years old, managed to break the guy's headlight and escaped death with tire tracks across my chest and legs.
 The accident caused permanent scarring on one finger, which is minor, and a permanent dent in my leg, which is also minor.
 Because of my extra-super dense bones, I didn't break anything but my pride--well, and the guy's headlight and passenger side door with my head.
 My anomaly of a body confused the living heck out of the radiologist, which made him chew out the rad techs and proceed to make them take new x-rays.
 The results were, of course, identical to the last, so he came out and examined the red tire track marks in my skin, examined my leg and hand, then went back and looked over the images once more.
 The man looked like he'd just met a mutant from X-Men as he politely informed me that I should be dead, but for all they could tell I was just a little bumped and bruised.

-(The look on his face, in person, was hysterical.
+(The look on his face, in person, was hilarious.
 I get that reaction a lot because I'm a medical anomaly, apparently.)

 I never thought for one moment that my apparent indestructible nature was because of a debilitating physical disability.
 So, like my mother always says, some curses could be blessings in disguise.